 CONS: Frameless packs work best with ultralight loads, hip pockets cost extra, long wait time may be required, non returnable

 The Mountain Laurel Designs Prophet is a featherweight frameless backpack designed for experienced ultralight travelers and thru-hikers.
 This pack is simple and strong, keeping weight to an absolute minimum for those looking to crush miles.
 It’s a frameless pack, meaning you’ll need to travel very light and pack your gear carefully to keep it comfortable, but minimalists love it.
 Adding hip belt pockets will cost extra with this pack, but we wouldn’t buy a backpack without them.
 MLD also makes the similar 38L Burn and 58L Exodus packs, just remember that 58L is a lot of volume for a frameless backpack.

 CRITICAL BACKPACK CONSIDERATIONS

 DESIGN - A backpack doesn’t have to be complex to be exceptional.
-It’s often the companies that keep design elements simple and streamlined that make the best packs.
+It’s often the companies that keep design elements simple and streamlined that make the best lightweight packs.
 At the end of the day, your backpack is just a sack to carry other gear comfortably.
 So don’t feel the need to overdo it with a ton of excess compartments, pouches, zippers, clips, and straps.